broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 | G5732.1 | 5857 | 1770 |
 | G5735.2 | 420 | 434 |

+#### Lassa results

 Krona plots from the previously used [Lassa](denovo.md) example data against PlusPF and a custom Broad kraken2 database:
 - LASV_NGA_2016_0409: [PlusPF](krona/LASV_NGA_2016_0409.ll2.kraken2-PlusPF.krona.html), [Broad](krona/LASV_NGA_2016_0409.ll2.kraken2-Broad.krona.html)
 - LASV_NGA_2016_0668: [PlusPF](krona/LASV_NGA_2016_0668.ll4.kraken2-PlusPF.krona.html), [Broad](krona/LASV_NGA_2016_0668.ll4.kraken2-Broad.krona.html)
 - LASV_NGA_2016_0811: [PlusPF](krona/LASV_NGA_2016_0811.ll3.kraken2-PlusPF.krona.html), [Broad](krona/LASV_NGA_2016_0811.ll3.kraken2-Broad.krona.html)
 - LASV_NGA_2016_1423: [PlusPF](krona/LASV_NGA_2016_1423.kraken2-PlusPF.krona.html), [Broad](krona/LASV_NGA_2016_1423.kraken2-Broad.krona.html)

+As you can see, there are significant differences in detection sensitivity between PlusPF and the custom Broad kraken2 databases for Lassa virus.
+This is not surprising, as Lassa virus (LASV) is about 70% conserved at the nucleotide level across the species--with an average of 1 SNP every 3bp, no k-mer-based method will match these unless a close enough genome is represented in the database.
+Default JHU kraken(2) databases include only one representative genome per viral species (the RefSeq genome), so they tend to perform quite poorly at Lassa virus detection.
+By contrast, Ebola virus is much more genetically conserved, and RefSeq-only kraken databases perform quite well at detection.

+To address this, the Broad Viral Genomics group occasionally builds custom databases that are intended to encapsulate PlusPF with additional viral genomes for particularly diverse taxa.
+The most recent build of this database was in 2020 (`gs://pathogen-public-dbs/v1/kraken2-broad-20200505.tar.zst`).

+#### Other examples

 Other example krona plots from outside data sets:
 - Nigerian unknown fatal fever, 2015 ([DNAsed](krona/NGA_FUO_Dnased.krona-report.html), [non-DNAsed](krona/NGA_FUO.all.krona-report.html))